BenjaminPhipps/airtasker_rate_limiter/README.md

 How to use:

--Import the package
+- Import the package
 e.g. "from rate_limiter import rate_limiter"

--Construct an object from the class Rate_Limiter, constructor arguments are max_amount, refill_amount and refill_period (in that order) e.g. "rate_limit_1 = rate_limiter.Rate_Limiter(1.0, 1.0, 8.0)"
+- Construct an object from the class Rate_Limiter, constructor arguments are max_amount, refill_amount and refill_period (in that order) e.g. "rate_limit_1 = rate_limiter.Rate_Limiter(1.0, 1.0, 8.0)"

--Use the object to decorate a flask route function e.g. """
+- Use the object to decorate a flask route function e.g. """
 @app.route('/test_1', endpoint='test_handler_1')
 @rate_limit_1